Ahens-An-Initiative-to-Initial/Algorithms-Flowcharts/Questions-Answers based on Algorithms and Flowcharts.md

 Step 6: If category = 'M' then display "insurance is medically dependent" and goto step 8 otherwise go to step 7.

-Step 7: Display "entry invalid" and goto step 8.
+Step 7: Display "entry invalid".

 Step 8: End.